-- some medicines for fungal infections (e.g. fluconazole, itraconazole, voriconazole, posaconazole), unless they are only applied to the skin - ketoconazole tablets (used to treat Cushing's syndrome when the body produces an excess of cortisol) - some medicines for bacterial infections (e.g. clarithromycin, erythromycin) - some anti-viral medicines for HIV / AIDS (e.g. ritonavir) - other medicines to reduce blood clotting (e.g. enoxaparin, clopidogrel or vitamin K antagonists such as warfarin and acenocoumarol) - anti-inflammatory and pain relieving medicines (e.g. naproxen or acetylsalicylic acid) - dronedarone, a medicine to treat abnormal heart beat - some medicines to treat depression (selective serotonin reuptake inhibitors (SSRIs) or serotonin norepinephrine reuptake inhibitors (SNRIs))
+- medicines for fungal infections (e.g. fluconazole, itraconazole, voriconazole, posaconazole), unless they are only applied to the skin - ketoconazole tablets (used to treat Cushing's syndrome when the body produces an excess of cortisol)

+- medicines for bacterial infections (e.g. clarithromycin, erythromycin) - anti-viral medicines for HIV/AIDS (e.g. ritonavir) - other medicines to reduce blood clotting (e.g. enoxaparin, clopidogrel or vitamin K antagonists such as warfarin and acenocoumarol) - anti-inflammatory and pain relieving medicines (e.g. naproxen or aspirin/acetylsalicylic acid) - dronedarone, a medicine to treat abnormal heartbeat - medicines to treat depression (selective serotonin reuptake inhibitors (SSRIs) or serotonin norepinephrine reuptake inhibitors (SNRIs)).

-If any of the above apply to you, tell your doctor before taking Rivaroxaban, because the effect of Rivaroxaban may be increased.
-Your doctor will decide, if you should be treated with this medicine and if you should be kept under closer observation.
+If you are taking any of the medicines below, tell your doctor before taking rivaroxaban, because the effect of rivaroxaban may be reduced.
+Your doctor will decide if you should be treated with rivaroxaban and if you should be kept under closer observation.